-In-house: On average a practice management software costs about $7000 per system annually and $500 for computer hardware.
+In-house: Practice management software costs about $7000 per system annually and $500 for computer hardware.

-Outsourced: We’re factoring in printing and other minor charges, so it let’s say about $500.
+Outsourced: If you take into consideration, printing and other minor charges, it can cost $500.

 In-house: If you face on average of 20,000 claims per year then it would cost you $3600 annually.

-Outsourced: Medical billing service providers mostly charge a percentage of the collected amount as their fees and on average it is 7%.
+Outsourced: Medical Billing companies typically, charge a percentage of the collected amount as their fees range from 4% to 7%.

 Percentage of Collected Amount

-In-house: On average, only 60% amount of the actual bill is collected (if you have an in-house billing department).
+In-house: For the most part, only 60% of the bill is collected (if you have an in-house billing department).

 Outsourced: It costs up to 15% if you outsource your medical billing.

 Medical billing is an important factor in determining the financial success of a practice.
-The claims rejection rate has a significant impact on the cash flow of any practice.
-Claims denial is one that doesn’t meet the set criteria of the insurance company.
+The claims rejection rate has a serious effect on the cash flow of any practice.
+Claims denial is one that does not meet the set criteria of the insurance company.
 Claims that does not meet the HMO’s criteria will be denied.
 The health care provider will then refuse to pay.
 Clean Claim are claims that are processed successfully and are paid at first submission.
 Lightspeed have a 98% success claims rate from the first submission.

-In medical practices, the claim denial rate typically varies from 15-30% depending on the performance and capabilities of the billing team.
-Some below average performers face a higher denial rate.
-A denied claim requires edits or appeals that cost approximately $20-$25 per claim, and its success rate varies from 55%-98%.
-When all else fails, the practice has to write-off the claim, which can cost 1-5% of net patient revenue.
-For Doctors in private practice, 15-30% rejection rate can have a significant impact on annual revenue.
+In medical practices, the claim rejection rate typically varies from 15-30% depending on the quality and capabilities of the billing team.
+A practice with a lower quality billing system, face a higher denial rate.
+A denied claim requires additional work and staff time.
+That cost approximately $20-$25 per claim, and its success rate for resubmission is from 55%-98%.
+If resubmission fails, the practice usually write-off the claim, which can cost 1-5% of net patient revenue.
+For Doctors in private practice, 15-30% rejection rate can have a detrimental impact on revenue.

-According to the 2013 American Medical Association National Health Insurer Report Card, these are the major reasons for claim rejection:
+According to the 2013 American Medical Association National Health Insurer Report Card: These are some of the reasons for claims rejection

-- Incorrect Coding: Use of an incorrect CPT code is a key reason for claim rejection.
-The recent change from ICD-9 to ICD-10 also complicates the coding process , adding to these challenges.
+1. Incorrect Coding: Use of an incorrect codes, is a key reason for claim rejection.
+Recent change from ICD-9 to ICD-10 codes, further complicates, the coding process , adding to these challenges.

-- Incorrect Patient Information: Incorrect DOB, wrong insurance ID, and/or missing information are some other common errors that lead to claim denial.
+2. Incorrect Patient Information: Incorrect DOB, wrong insurance ID, and/or incorrect or missing demographic information, are some other common errors that lead to claim denial.

-- Eligibility: The patient is not eligible for a specific treatment or has no insurance coverage.
+3. Eligibility: Patients not eligible for certain treatment or has no insurance coverage.

 5 Tips to improve rejection rates

-When you are working fast to meet deadlines, be extra careful of types.
-Whether you miss a digit in an insurance ID or make a mistake while transposing a number, it will cause your claim to be rejected.
-Proof-reading can help you to reduce such mistakes.
-So, make sure to double check your work before you submit it.
+When you are working to process claims on time, be sure to check your codes.
+If you miss a digit in an insurance ID or make a mistake while entering the number in the system, the your claim to be rejected.
+Remember to proof read every claim, to reduce such mistakes.
+Double check your work before you submit.

-It is usually the front desk’s responsibility to collect and enter the patient and insurance information.
+Typically, the front desk is responsibility to collect and enter the patient information and insurance.
 Lightspeed communicates directly with the HMO’s/Insurance carriers.
 We began the patient chart with information directly from the insurance carrier. our system result in a 98% success rate from the first submission of the bill to the insurance company.

 Your billing software should verify patient eligibility within 30 seconds, at each visit so you have the correct insurance information to bill the claim.